RobbieHember/fcgadgets/bc1ha/README.md

     - Use custom function from bc1ha_util.py specifically designed to rasterize VRI, using the feature ID as input.
     - The **CreateIdForCategoricalVariable** function generates numerical IDs for a categorical variable in GDBs using the LUTs.

-- Rasterize Forest Cover Inventory (FCI).
-FCI is too big to be rasterized in Python (wtih 32 GB RAM).
-In ArcGIS, rasterize Forest Cover ID.
-Convert to TIFF.
-Export to local machine.
-Use **ClipToRaster_ByFile** to standardize grid extent.
-Use custom function from bc1ha_util.py specifically designed to rasterize FCI, using the feature ID as input.
+- Rasterize variables from the Forest Cover Inventory (FCI) layer.
+FCI is too big (32GB RAM) to be rasterized in Python.
+    - In ArcGIS, rasterize Forest Cover ID.
+    - Convert to TIFF.
+    - Export to local machine.
+    - Use **ClipToRaster_ByFile** to standardize grid extent.
+    - Use **RasterizeForestCoverInventory** to rasterize attributes using the raster feature ID as key.
 (1 hours)

-- Other time-independent variables (that are not too big for Python), use **RasterizeFromSource** function to rasterize most variables.
-One exception includes rasterization of a second OPENING_ID from the RSLT_OPENING_SVW layer, which has overlapping openings.
-There is separate function for rasterizing OPENING_ID_2 from the opening layer.
-(0.5 hours)
+- Rasterize other time-independent variables (that are not too big for Python) use **RasterizeFromSource** function to rasterize most variables.(0.5 hours)

+- Rasterize opening ID from RESULTS OPENING layer.
+There is spatial overlap of openings going back in time so **RasterizeOpeningID** will generate two raster variables OPENING_ID_1 and OPENING_ID_2.

+- Rasterize wildfire occurrence (PROT_HISTORICAL_FIRE_POLYS_SP) (0.1 hour)
+- Rasterize insect occurrence from Aerial Overview Survey (PEST_INFESTATION_POLY) (0.1 hour)
+- Rasterize harvest occurrence
+    -

-- Rasterize time-dependent variables, including wildfire, beetles, defoliators, harvest, mechanical site prep, knockdown, planting (1 hour)
+ mechanical site prep, knockdown, planting (1 hour)
 - Digitize Timber Supply Area (TSA) boundaries if they have changed.
 (1 min)
 - Run scripts that generate derived variables. (~1 hour)

 ## DERIVED VARIABLES